kemitchell/square-one-forms/employee.md

 # Confidentiality and Intellectual Property

-You agree to the Square One Confidentiality and Intellectual Property Terms, Version VERSION (https://squareoneforms.com/confidentiality-ip/VERSION).
+You agree to the Square One Confidentiality and Intellectual Property Terms, VERSION_STRING (https://squareoneforms.com/confidentiality-ip/VERSION_NUMBER).

 # Policies